STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Limitations

 \section{Limitations}

-\paragraph{Framework} Our framework for modeling NL-DAR problems is designed to be general and applicable to any natural language diagnostic reasoning task.
+\paragraph{Generalization and Domain Transfer} Our framework for \stricta~problems is designed to be general and applicable to any text assessment task.
 We demonstrate its application and share the insights from our case study on biomedical paper assessment.
-More research is needed to validate the application of the NL-DAR framework for other diagnostic tasks.
+As peer review is one of the most challenging text assessment domains requiring deep expert reasoning and observing ambiguity and subjectivity, we deem it as most appropriate for the purpose of our study.
+We elaborate on the domain transfer and generality of \stricta~in Section \ref{sec:transfer}.

-At the core of our framework lies the definition of NL-DAR problems via a structural causal model.
-Here, we assume that the final verdicts arise when consuming the input text and do not exist on their own.
-This perspective is subject to philosophical discussion and most prominently advocated by Roland Barthes \cite{roland1977death}.
-In practice, this means we assume that a text is consumed, causing the observed verdict (e.g., "the paper is a valuable contribution.") and that the reasoning steps in between give rise to this verdict.
+\paragraph{Framework} At the core of our framework lies the definition of \stricta~problems via a structural causal model.
+Here, we assume that the final verdicts and reasoning steps arise when consuming the input text and do not exist on their own.
+This perspective is subject to philosophical discussion \cite{roland1977death}.
+In practice, this means we assume that a text is consumed, causing the verdict (e.g., "the paper is a valuable contribution.") and that the reasoning steps in between give rise to this verdict.
 However, one might argue that there should be an objective verdict; for example, for paper assessment, a paper is either objectively correct or not.
-Likewise, one could argue that the verdict comes first, and the diagnosis is the post-hoc justification for it.
-While we acknowledge these points, we emphasize that the practical application of our framework in the case study supports our design choices in that diagnostic problems in natural language give rise to variance in the final verdict and in that the expert interviews support the directionality of causation that underlies our framework.
+While we acknowledge these points, we emphasize that the practical application of our framework in the case study supports our design choices in that text assessment problems give rise to variance in the final verdict and in that the expert interviews support the directionality of causation that underlies our framework.

 \paragraph{Case Study} The case study of this paper focuses on the biomedical domain.
-We believe that the developed SCM will be generally relevant to paper assessment in other scientific domains and can be used as a starting point for domain adaptation through expert interaction.
-Yet, the findings on the factors that shape human diagnosis are limited to the biomedical domain; researchers from other fields might put a different focus during the assessment; for example, the contribution of datasets and open resources is not considered in the biomedical paper assessment workflow, but is an important criterion in the assessment of NLP papers.
+The above transfer experiments in Section \ref{sec:transfer} show that the developed SCM is generally relevant to paper assessment in other domains.
+Yet, the findings on the factors that shape human text assessment are limited to the biomedical domain; researchers from other fields might put a different focus during the assessment; for example, the contribution of datasets and open resources is not considered in the biomedical paper assessment workflow, but is an important criterion in the assessment of NLP papers.